hungryengineer/The-Weekender/README.md

     #bake the helm chart into deployable manifests
     #deploy the manifests

-(pending: automate latest image pull)
+** (pending: automate latest image pull into CD stage.
+For now, the workaround is to manually update the image:tag section of values.yaml based on latest tag in GHP)